What is Anovulation?

 The majority of women will, however, notice some extent of menstrual irregularities, including:

-- Oligomenorrhea (cycles longer than 35 days or shorter than 21 days)
+- Oligomenorrhea (cycles longer than 35 days)

 - Amenorrhea (absent periods)